 Federated States of Micronesia Country Report

 The Federated States of Micronesia (FSM) is heavily dependent on US financial aid, administered through the 2003 Compact of Free Association agreement in return for the US's indefinite 'exclusive territorial control'.
 Fishing remains the dominant industry, followed by subsistence farming.
-Tourism is growing but is hampered by poor infrastructure, limited international communication links, and strong regional competition.
+Tourism is growing but is curbed by poor infrastructure, limited international communication links, and strong regional competition.
 FSM's four states maintain substantial autonomy over their budgets and aid distribution.
 Overfishing and large-scale unemployment increase the risk of civil unrest, although protests will probably be small.
 Peter Christian's government is likely to remain unchallenged until elections in 2019.

-Corruption and potential conflicts of interest between the many business interests of national, state, and municipal officials have been cited as an impediment to business operations by the Investment Climate Statements and the US Department of State.
+Corruption and potential conflicts of interest between national, state, and municipal officials have been cited as an impediment to business operations by the Investment Climate Statements and the US Department of State.
 Several ex-national government officials have been convicted on corruption charges under the Federated States of Micronesia (FSM)'s Financial Management Act, usually for fraud in procurement.
 These risks persist: there have been no reports of significant improvement in the transparency of government procurement processes or declaration of business interests.
 FSM's constitution allows trade unions in the small private sector, but none have been established.